MLHale/nebraska-gencyber-modules/penetration_testing/README.md

 * alternatively, you can go to http://google.com and search for 'my ip address'

 Also be sure to login to http://localhost/admin/ and add your API key by clicking `Api keys` and then `Add Api Key`.
 If you forgot it or don't have your key handy, you can retrieve it by visiting http://control.littlebitscloud.cc/ and clicking on `settings`.
 Set `owner` to `admin` and then click save to store it.

+#### Alternative stand alone lesson setup
+If you want to host a single copy of the server, do so and then just point students towards that machine ip.

 ## Lead Author